 Risks Uncontrolled Risk Controls Controlled Risk Community will not have an opportunity to guide development in their area.
 Medium Approve the neighbourhood plan to go to the public vote in a referendum.
-Low Risk of legal challenge if examiner's Medium Accept the examiner's recommendations.
-Low

-Risks Uncontrolled Risk Controls Controlled Risk recommendations not accepted.
-If not approved, planning applications and issues in the neighbourhood area will not be dealt with in a way the communities intended Medium Approve plan for referendum and if successful use in planning decisions.
+Low Risk of legal challenge if examiner's recommendations not accepted.
+Medium Accept the examiner's recommendations.
+Low If not approved, planning applications and issues in the neighbourhood area will not be dealt with in a way the communities intended Medium Approve plan for referendum and if successful use in planning decisions.
 Low Development in neighbourhood area may continue to receive significant levels of objection from residents and not meet some local needs.
 High Approve plan for referendum and if successful use in planning decisions.
 Medium